 This is also a great time to satisfy Last Minute Items list.
 (If you’re unsure what that is, you need to read this post!)

 Two is always better than one!
-It’s best to have more than one form of identification with you, but they can’t help you if they’re both in your wallet, and that wallet gets lost or stolen.
+It’s best to have more than one form of identification with you.
+But your two ID’s can’t help you if they’re both in your wallet, and that wallet gets lost or stolen.
 To protect against thieves, forgetfulness, and clumsiness, use the one-for-one rule.

-Keep you main ID, such as your Passport or Drivers’ License, on your person.
-Give your secondary ID, such as a state identification card, to a trusted member of your party.
+Keep you main ID, such as your passport book or drivers’ license, on your person.
+Give your secondary ID, such as a passport card or state ID card, to a trusted member of your party.
 In exchange, you hang on to theirs.
 This way, in the event one of your wallets become lost or stolen, you’re not ID-less.
 That would be bad.